okisker/emoji_vote/README.md

 ## Running the Program

-After responding to the gmail login and plotly login, the plot.ly graph should appear (looks best in full-size).
+After responding to the gmail and plotly login, the plot.ly graph should appear (looks best in full-size).

 Good luck fundraising/ voting!
 Let me know if you have any issues!